-Northern California is home to several dozen Michelin-starred restaurants including seven three-Michelin star restaurants: Benu, Coi, Quince, Saison, The Restaurant at Meadowood and The French Laundry.
+Northern California is home to several dozen Michelin-starred restaurants including seven three-Michelin star restaurants: Atelier Crenn, Benu, The French Laundry, Manresa, Quince, The Restaurant at Meadowood, and Single Thread.
 Three Michelin stars is considered the utmost international recognition in the culinary world and is reserved, according to the authors of the Michelin Guide San Francisco Bay Area & Wine Country 2018, for those restaurants that “serve exceptional cuisine, worth a special journey.”

 Nobody seems to know the dimensions of the giant star crowning the roof of the Sir Francis Drake Hotel.
 Let’s just say it’s very big.
 Mounted on top of the 21-story hotel which was originally built in 1928 it is synonymous with Starlight Room.
 Cocktail culture is carefully cultivated here by top mixologists and the plush lounge is also known for its Sunday's A Drag Brunch.